ecarlson94/dotnix/README.md

 modules.desktop.enable = true;
 ```

-Each module can be individually turned on as well.
+Each module can be individually enabled as well.

 ```nix
 imports = [ ./modules/home ];